Posted on Mar 19th, 2020 by Natalie

-In our 'What's a Returner' series we're addressing common misconceptions around returner talent and sharing the stories of real life returners who have been through our programme and now work in industry.
+In our 'What's a Returner' series we're addressing common misconceptions around returner talent.
+Here we share the stories of real life returners who have been through our programme and now work in the tech industry.

 We know from conversations with businesses that there is a lack of understanding about just 'who a returner is' and the value they bring to a business.
 Here Sara, graduate of Tech Returners Cohort 4 shares her story.